github/developer.github.com/content/guides/rendering-data-as-graphs.md

 So far, so good, but not very human-friendly.
 A visualization would be great in helping us understand how these language counts are distributed.
-Let's feed this information into D3 to get a neat bar graph representing the popularity of the languages we use.
+Let's feed our counts into D3 to get a neat bar graph representing the popularity of the languages we use.

 ## Visualizing language counts